EdwardHan7/pokemon/README.md

-# This project is for NPX full stack develoer asssignment.
+# This project is for POKEMON DISPLAY.
 Created by Edward Han